Skip to Main Content

 • Best for: Tackling small debts.

-• Reason: By cutting a few expenses here and there, it’s likely that you won’t be able to free up more than a couple hundred dollars a month.
-That’s why this approach is better suited for those looking to pay off smaller debts.
+• Reason: Cutting a few expenses here and there likely won’t free up more than a couple hundred dollars a month.

 This low promotional rate period typically lasts from 12 to 18 months, though a few cards may offer up to 21 months.
 Only those with good to excellent credit are likely to be approved.